LeeWeeder/number-slider/README.md

 For detailed API documentation, refer to the KDoc comments in the source code.
 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve this library.
+## License
+This library is licensed under the GNU GPLv3.0 license.